Dr. Shirley's History Pages - Part 6

 559-530 BC - Cyrus II, son of Cambyses I and Mandana, daughter of Astyages

-550 BC - Cyrus II leads a Persian revolt against his Median grandfather Astyages, takes control of Persia and starts to build an empire
+550 BC - Cyrus II led a Persian revolt against his Median grandfather Astyages, took control of Persia and started to build an empire

-Cambyses murders his brother and marries his own three sisters, Atossa, Artystone, and Roxane or Meroe(?) who was kicked to death by Cambyses.
-He died of gangrene from an accidental sword cut, while on his way back from Egypt to Persia to deal with a palace revolt.
+Cambyses murdered his brother and married his own three sisters, Atossa, Artystone, and Roxane or Meroe(?) who was kicked to death by Cambyses.
+He died of gangrene from an accidental sword cut while on his way back from Egypt to Persia to deal with a palace revolt.
 He had no surviving sons

 Atossa survived Cambyses and eventually married Darius I, by whom she became the mother of Xerxes